Local and Regional Hubs Program

 ASAP Community Events Fund

-The ASAP Community Events Fund is a dedicated pool of funds for local, informal networking events organized by ASAP members.
-Due to the pandemic, we are not currently accepting requests for in-person events, but will consider requests for virtual events that serve a single location.
-ASAP members may request funding for up to 3 events per year in a given location totaling up to $200 for the year.
-To request funding, email ASAP Program Coordinator Breana Nehls.
-Please include your name, email address, phone number, event location, and a short (200 word) event description.
+The ASAP Community Events Fund is a pool of funds for informal networking events organized by ASAP members that serve adaptation professionals in a particular location.
+Any ASAP member may request funding for up to 3 events per year in a given area, totaling up to $200 for the year.
+To request funding, email ASAP at info@adaptpros.org .
+Include your name, email address, phone number, event location, and a short (200 word) event description.
+Please note: In-person events must comply with CDC guidelines and local covid-19 regulations.
+Availability of Community Events Fund money is dependent on ASAP's current budget position at the time of the request and may change throughout the year.